-Approximately 5% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Approximately 10% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
 Each manuscript is assigned to at least two peer reviewers.
 The journal follows a single-blind reviewing procedure.
-The average period from submission to the first decision is usually at most seven weeks.
-The approximate rejection rate is 30%.
-The final decision on the acceptance of a manuscript for publication is made by a responsible Editor.
+The period from submission to the first decision is up to 67 days.
+The approximate rejection rate is 40%.
+The final decision on the acceptance of a manuscript for publication is made by the Meeting of the Editorial Board.

-If Editors publish in the journal, they do not participate in the decision-making process for manuscripts where they are listed as co-authors.
+If Editors, including the Editor-in-Chief, publish in the journal, they do not participate in the decision-making process for manuscripts where they are listed as co-authors.

 Special issues published in the journal follow the same procedures as all other issues.
-If not stated otherwise, special issues are prepared by the members of the editorial board without guest editors.
+If not stated otherwise, special issues are prepared by the members of the Editorial Board without guest editors.